 There are situations which may occur in a family's life where they may benefit from additional support that cannot be provided solely by universal services.

 These can include when a child:

-- Is disabled and has specific additional needs. - Has special educational needs. - Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme.
+- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme. - Is frequently missing/goes missing from care or home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation and support where needed.

-These children are therefore more vulnerable; this School will identify who their vulnerable children are, ensuring ALL Staff and Governors know the processes to secure advice, help and support where needed.
 In the first instance a discussion should take place with the DSL and a record kept of this discussion.
 If further advice is needed or the school wishes to make a referral then they would contact the Early Help Hub.

+These children are therefore more vulnerable; this School will identify who their vulnerable children are, ensuring ALL Staff and Governors know the processes to secure advice, help